capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

 **Creating the Maps**

 I created the map visualization using the Mapbox API which required converting the data from CSV files into a geojson format, accomplished using this online [converter tool](http://www.convertcsv.com/csv-to-geojson.htm).
 The map style was formatted following this [example](https://www.mapbox.com/mapbox-gl-js/example/timeline-animation/).
-The visualization of the aggregate data (above) required a simple filter applied to the slider setting that selected only the data for the pollutant selected (mainly to avoid the overlapping icons that would result from displaying multiple pollutant records at each location).
+The visualization of the aggregate data (above) required a simple filter applied to the slider setting that displayed only the data for the pollutant selected (mainly to avoid the overlapping icons that would result from displaying multiple pollutant records at each location).

 In order to show the change in concentrations with time using the monthly data, I added a second slider/filter.
 Two event listeners are added that update the variables `iparam` and `iym` whenever a slider is moved.
 ```javascript
 document.getElementById('slider1').addEventListener('input', function(e) {
     var iparam = parseInt(e.target.value, 10);